SydneyBoomer/bruno_CurrencyExchange/README.md

 ## 9. Configurable External Secrets Manager

 Does not specifically have Delinea built in.
 Bruno supports bru.runRequest(), runtime variables, environment variables, and scripting APIs for manipulating requests.
-So, potentially, Bruno's scripting API is flexible enough that someone could build a Delinea integration at the collection level.
+So, potentially, Bruno's scripting API is flexible enough to build a Delinea integration at the collection level.

 ![External Secrets Manager](ExternalSecretsManager.png)